 Symptoms of a Child’s Fracture of the Ankle:

-Ankle fracture symptoms include the inability to bear weight on the ankle, soreness and edema around the ankle, and potential bone deformation or displacement.
+Ankle fracture symptoms include the inability to bear weight on the ankle, soreness, and edema around the ankle, and potential bone deformation or displacement.

-Salter-Harris Type 1 Fractures
+Salter-Harris Type 1 Fracture

 Child’s Fracture Treatment: